Disclaimer: this article is intended as harm reduction advice. We do not condone illegal activities. Always check your

 LSD played a paramount role in ushering the psychedelic revolution of the 1960s and 70s, which influenced millions to revolt against the status quo, and caused waves that are still rippling through our society today.
 It’s a potent psychedelic, known to shift perspectives, kill egos, and sometimes completely change lives.

 Before you take LSD, you should be sure that it’s what you want to do.
 Educate yourself on the risks, and the best ways to minimize them.
 Third Wave offers many resources that help you make the safest decisions, like our Ultimate Guide to Sourcing Psychedelic Medicines.

 There are different forms of LSD

-In your search for the psychedelic candy, you might encounter LSD in a number of different forms.
+In your search for psychedelic candy, you might encounter LSD in a number of different forms.

 In its most immediate form, LSD exists as the crystalline result of the reaction between diethylamide and lysergic acid.
 After mixing or dissolving, it turns into an ingestible liquid.
 Unless you are making it yourself, a vial of liquid LSD is all pure as it will come and as pure as you’ll want it.

 However, LSD mostly comes as a “tab”.
 People make tabs by dropping a set dose amount of liquid acid onto a sheet of perforated blotting paper.
 Liquid acid can be dropped on just about anything, though, so a “tab” might also look like a small bit of gelatin, a sugar cube, gummy candies, even cookies.